-When Stephen Sondheim set out to adapt a 19th-century, violence-and-vengeance penny dreadful about a barber bent on payback for his unjust conviction, the composer said he had no grander aim than to create a lurid musical that would deliver some skin-crawling chills.
-Yet that modest aim led to one of the landmark achievements of ‘Sweeney,’ arguably Sondheim’s masterwork.
-It was the first musical — to my mind, the only one still – that is frightening, truly appalling, yet still is funny and musically resplendent.
+When Stephen Sondheim set out to adapt a 19th-century, violence-and-vengeance penny dreadful about a convicted barber bent on payback, the composer said he had no grander aim than to create a lurid musical that would deliver some chills.
+Yet that modest aim led to one of the landmark achievements of Sweeney, arguably Sondheim’s masterwork.
+It was the first musical — to my mind, the only one — that is frightening, truly appalling, yet is also funny and musically resplendent.

-But the desolation of spirit in Sondheim’s musical expands in every direction from there.
-It’s more overwhelming and built-in than Sweeney’s frustrated tirade would indicate.
-Sondheim crafted one of his most exquisite, crystalline songs, ‘Green Finch and Linnet Bird,’ for Sweeney’s daughter, Joanna.
-Taken from Sweeney and kept locked away as the ward of the lecherous Judge Turpin, Joanna sings about the caged birds being sold on the street.
+But the desolation of spirit is even more inclusive here, more nihilistic.
+Sondheim crafted one of his most crystalline songs, ‘Green Finch and Linnet Bird,’ for Sweeney’s daughter, Joanna.
+She was taken from Sweeney when he was transported to Australia as his prison sentence, and the lecherous Judge Turpin kept locked away as his ward.
+Trapped in his house, Joanna sings about the caged birds being sold on the street.
 Immediately after the song, the street vendor himself is asked, why do the birds sing?

 Oh, he replies.
 We blinds ’em.

-That detail, the casual cruelty of it — blinding birds to entertain us – that’s the fatalistic universe of ‘Sweeney’ in miniature.
+That detail, the casual cruelty of it — blinding birds to entertain us — is the singing universe of this musical in miniature.
 Nothing escapes exploitation or pain and death — whether it deserves it or not.

-As strikingly cluttered as all the onstage instruments and post-apocalyptic get-ups may be, there are some peculiar inconsistencies.
+As strikingly cluttered as all the trash and musical instruments may be, there are some peculiar inconsistencies.
 The mad beggar woman, for instance, played by Mary Gilbreath Grim, is dressed in torn plastic trash bags (the costumes are by Melissa Panzarello).
-But any sense of squalor is belied by Grim’s trim, David Bowie-meets-Annie-Lennox haircut.
-Noticing that, we notice as well that her trash bags are actually quite clean, not filthy or ragged at all.
-So her outfit is more a slumming fashion choice and less a byproduct of real homelessness.
+But any sense of squalor is belied by her trim, David Bowie-meets-Annie-Lennox haircut.
+And all her trash bags are actually quite clean, not filthy at all.
+So her get-up is more a slumming, punkish fashion choice and less a product of real homelessness.
 (Meanwhile, the judge’s and Sweeney’s outfits are certainly grubby enough.)

 These kinds of details pull us out of Sweeney‘s pitch-black universe: Where are we, exactly?
 And who are these people?
-We might wonder, for example, why Sweeney and Anthony repeatedly extol Joanna’s beautiful yellow tresses — when Carly Wheeler, who plays her, is clearly a brunette.
-Obviously, a blond wig is a simple enough remedy, so not choosing to use one must be deliberate.
-But why?
+We might wonder, for example, why Sweeney and Anthony repeatedly extol Joanna’s beautiful yellow tresses — when Carly Wheeler, who plays her, is obviously a brunette.
+Why?
 Why Sweeney’s use of ordinary butter knives instead of his customary straight razor?
-In his shaving contest with the trumped-up, snake-oil salesman Adolfo Pirelli (also played by Mary Gilbreath Grim), Hartman’s Sweeney certainly strops his blade as if it were a razor.
+In his shaving contest with the snake-oil salesman Adolfo Pirelli (also played by Mary Gilbreath Grim), Hartman’s Sweeney certainly strops his blade as if it were a razor.

-It seems Ferrell is carefully, self-consciously avoiding many of the show’s long-established staging techniques, choosing new expressions, new tools, new movements.
+Are we to see this Sweeney as a kind of impromptu vaudeville created by homeless characters with whatever trash they have at hand?
+Whatever the case, Ferrell self-consciously avoids many of the show’s long-established staging techniques, choosing new expressions, new tools.
 Great.
-But it’d help if this new world didn’t puzzle us – and if those choices didn’t often flatten or fudge the show’s emotional payoffs.
-When Mrs. Lovett presents Sweeney with his prized, sterling silver razor set — which she’s kept all the years he was away, serving his sentence – the Sweeney in past productions has typically grasped his razor, exultantly thrust his arm upwards as if defying God himself.
+But it’d help if those choices didn’t often flatten or fudge the show’s emotional payoffs.
+When Mrs. Lovett presents Sweeney with his prized, sterling silver razor set — which she’s kept all the years he was away, serving his sentence in Australia — the Sweeney in past productions has grasped his razor, exultantly thrust his arm upwards as if defying God himself.
 “At last,” he shouts, “my right arm is complete!“

 And so, we come back to the lack of bloodshed.

-That fusion of comedy, horror, beauty and pathos can be stunning, disturbing and hilarious.
-But without the horror, everything else is off-kilter.
-It’s not as funny, despite Pearlman’s flailings, and it’s not particularly heart-breaking, despite Hartman’s melancholy.
-I was actually surprised to see how bloodshed is so necessary for that scene to kick in.
-It fuels it, makes it uniquely Sweeney-ish.
+That fusion of comedy, horror, beauty and pathos can be stunning and hilarious.
+But without the horror, it’s off-kilter.
+It’s not as funny, despite Pearlman’s flailings, and it’s not particularly heartbreaking, despite Hartman’s melancholy.
+I was actually surprised to see how bloodshed is so necessary for that scene to kick us in the face.
+The gruesomeness fuels it, feeds it, makes it uniquely funny and anguished.

-In contrast, Sarah Gay’s Lovett manages to hit all these different notes of comedy and pathos and horror with seeming ease.
+In wonderfully sharp contrast, Sarah Gay’s Mrs. Lovett manages to hit all these different notes of comedy and pathos and horror with seeming ease.
 She’s all-in with Nellie Lovett’s particular brand of dementia.
-Gay’s cracked voice, her rubbery energy, her comic, unrequited passion for Sweeney: She’s like a murderous Olive Oyl.
+Gay’s cracked voice, her rubbery energy, her comic, unrequited passion for Sweeney: She’s like a murderous Olive Oyl, ready for anything.
 She’s such a vivid character, you half-expect her to give up on Hartman’s low-energy, manic-depressive barber.
-Why not just kill him and go into business for herself?
+Why stick with this mope?
+Just kill him and go into business for herself.

-Subsequent revivals have re-introduced the number with the judge, alone in his study, punishing himself like a penitent wallowing in self-pity and self-loathing.
+Subsequent revivals have re-introduced the nasty little number.
+The judge, alone in his study, punishes himself like a penitent wallowing in self-loathing.
 But here, it’s a public scene: Ferrell has Randy Pearlman stand in a spotlight like a guilty man in the docket while the rest of the cast, in unison, slaps the stage with belts.
-With each thwack, Pearlman jolts like he’s been electrocuted — or having an orgasm.
+With each thunderous thwack, Pearlman jolts like he’s been electrocuted — or having an orgasm.
 The effect is sordid, creepy — and galvanizing.

-So I’ll admit, sometimes, no blood can actually equal fresh blood.
+So OK.
+I’ll admit it: No blood can sometimes equal truly fresh blood.